SMRazaRizvi96/MixedReality-based-drone-controller/README.md

 #### Using the Mixed Reality Controller

+• Place 4 ArUco markers on a flat wall, as shown in the image below.

+• Stand in line with the wall, such that once the developed Mixed-Reality application runs on the Hololens, the Hololens reference frame is in line with the ArUco markers wall.

 • Measure the calibration constants such as the transformation constants x, y, z, between the ArUco markers from the ArUco marker with Identity 1, and the distance of the
 ArUco marker identity 1 from the Hololens reference frame.